Flight with disabled controls: Controls damaged by mid-air collision

-Accidents involving experimental flights
+Experimental flights

 Extreme cold

 On October 10, 1928, U.S. Army photographer Albert William Stevens and Captain St. Clair Streett, the chief of the U.S. Army Air Corps Materiel Division's Flying Branch, flew the XCO-5 experimental biplane to achieve an unofficial altitude record for aircraft carrying more than one person: 37854 ft; less than 1000 ft short of the official single-person altitude record.
 Stevens snapped photographs of the ground below, warmed by electrically heated mittens and many layers of clothing.
 At that height the men measured a temperature of -78 F, cold enough to freeze the aircraft controls.
 When Stevens was finished with his camera, Streett found that the aircraft's controls were rendered immobile in the cold, with Streett unable to reduce throttle for descent.
 The aircraft's engine continued to run at the high power level necessary for maintaining high altitude.
 Streett contemplated diving at full power, but the XCO-5 was not built for such strong maneuvers—its wings could have sheared off.
 Instead, Streett waited until fuel was exhausted and the engine sputtered to a stop, after which he piloted the fragile aircraft down in a gentle glide and made a deadstick landing.
 An article about the feat appeared in Popular Science in May 1929, entitled "Stranded—Seven Miles Up!"